James-Ansley/cardy/README.md

 # Cardy

-> [!NOTE]
-> This project is in alpha, significant changes and additions are expected.

 Low-level card sorting utilities to compare card sorts — including calculating edit distances, d-neighbourhoods, d-cliques, and orthogonality of card sorts.